falue/elisas_synchronotron/README.md

 - `sync_success` is sent when both curves where properly aligned by the player
 - `sync_end_of_thoughts` is sent after the last thought of elisa
 - `sync_died` is sent when program closed or died

+## Exit application & see desktop
+Press `ESC`.

+## Adjustments
+If adjustments to the scripts are needed, open the file `/home/esc/Applications/sketchbook/elisas_synchronotron/elisas_synchronotron.pde` with processing.
+Or double click the file `processing.sh` on the desktop and click "file > open recent.. > elisas_synchronotron".
+Press the **play** button on the GUI to preview the changes. `ESC` to exit.
+Save and quit.
+Double click the file `startSketch.sh` on the desktop to verify changes.

 ## LUCKY NUMBERS
 - Amplitude  337